Michael Omoke

 Silenced No More (Kenya)

-Funded by the European Union, the Danish Agency for Culture and Palaces, and the Embassy of Denmark in Kenya.
-Staged For Colored Girls Who Have Considered Suicide / When the Rainbow Is Enuf by Ntozake Shange across Nairobi, Kisumu, and Mombasa, alongside public dialogue and youth engagement.
+Developed in collaboration with the European Union, Danida, the Danish Agency for Culture and Palaces, and the Embassy of Denmark in Kenya.
+Staged For Colored Girls Who Have Considered Suicide / When the Rainbow Is Enuf by Ntozake Shange across Nairobi, Kisumu, and Mombasa alongside public dialogue and youth engagement.
+The platform employed 40 Kenyan artists, partnered with 4 NGOs, and helped ignite vital public conversation.

 Press & reviews